mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   errors, and are typechecked.
 Typechecking means that the LHS and RHS of a rule are typechecked, and must have the same type.

-The GHC user guide explains what rewrite rules do (I edited it a bit):
+The GHC user guide explains what rewrite rules do:

 > GHC uses a very simple, syntactic, matching algorithm for matching a rule LHS with an expression.
-It seeks a substitution which makes the LHS and expression syntactically equal modulo alpha-conversion (that is, a rule matches only if types match too).
+It seeks a substitution which makes the LHS and expression syntactically equal modulo alpha-conversion (that is, a rule matches only if types match, too).
 The pattern (rule), but not the expression, is eta-expanded if necessary.
 (Eta-expanding the expression can lead to laziness bugs.)
 But no beta-conversion is performed (that's called higher-order matching).